wellingtonacosta/wellingtonacosta/README.md

 ### What's up!
 Welcome to my github profile, I'm Wellington and it's good to see you here .<img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30">

-- 🔭 I’m a curious Software Engineer currently working on frontend.
+- 🔭 I’m a curious Software Engineer currently working on Full Stack Development.
 - 🥰 I love to learn something new, share my knowledge and make the people's life more easy with technology.
 - 🌱 Phrase of the day: Live for a purpose greater than yourself and you will see how great life can be.